 The Belt and Road Initiative (BRI), a $1 trillion flagship foreign policy effort of Chinese president Xi Jinping, could reshape global networks of trade, transport, and political ties within and between countries for decades to come.
 But since its announcement in 2013, the BRI remains shrouded in confusion and controversy.
 Drawing insights from leading experts and the Reconnecting Asia Project, the most extensive effort to map and analyze these developments to date, CSIS has developed a three-day Master’s-level introduction to China’s BRI.
 The course explains what the BRI is, what it is not, and how it is impacting commercial and strategic realities on the ground.
-Download a sample agenda here.
+Download the course agenda here.

 DATE: March 11-13, 2020

 LOCATION: CSIS Headquarters, 1616 Rhode Island Avenue NW, Washington, D.C.

 APPLICATION DEADLINE: February 24, 2020